 Dental treatments for the condition can include replacing missing teeth, moving teeth, adjusting the bite, filling gaps between teeth and more.
 There is no single solution right for all cases.
 Sometimes a plastic mouthpiece is used to prevent clenching or grinding to reduce these symptoms.
 If TMJ is left untreated and reaches extremes, surgery may be required to repair the badly damaged joint.

-Call our office promptly if you have any of the symptoms listed above for a consultation.
+Visit our office to consult our TNJ specialists in Dearborn, MI promptly if you have any of the symptoms listed above for a consultation.

 A physical examination and following tests are performed at our well-equipped clinic, by highly qualified TMJ specialists in order to diagnose this dental condition.

 - Computer bite analysis